dinusv/dispersion/README.md

 This is the home controller, you can edit this file in "application/controllers" directory.
 ```

+If the message appears, the framework is up and running and you are ready to start developing.

 ## Documentation

 A start-up tutorial, together with the rest of the API is available at [http://dispersion.dinusv.com/documentation](http://dispersion.dinusv.com/documentation).